-Learning Coaches may review the Insight/KSVA Admission of Homeless Children and Youth policy, dispute the McKinney Vento Determination made, or touch base regarding their student in the foster care system by calling the school's Social Worker/Family Resource Coordinator, Elicia Harrison, at 913.592.4600, ext.
+Learning Coaches may review the Insight/KSVA Admission of Homeless Children and Youth policy, dispute the McKinney Vento Determination made, touch base regarding their migrant student, or touch base regarding their student in the foster care system by calling the school's Social Worker/Family Resource Coordinator, Elicia Harrison, at 913.592.4600, ext.
 3022.